 The Professional edition does not require any license key and can be used free of charge.
 The only functional difference from the Enterprise edition is a limitation of the maximum number of build configurations.
-The limit is 100 build configurations (prior to TeamCity 2017.2 it was 20).
+The limit is 100 build configurations.
 It can be extended by 10 with each agent license key added.
 You can install several servers with the Professional license.

 The Enterprise edition requires a license key, has no limit on the number of build configurations and entitles you to TeamCity support from JetBrains for the maintenance period of the license, provided you use a recent TeamCity version.